Arts Practices for Inclusion (API)

 API India Batch 2023-24

-The third batch of the API one-year course is our biggest ever!
-Flagged off on 25th February 2023, it brings together 26 participants from across India!
+The 2023-24 batch of the API one-year course is our biggest ever!
+Flagged off on 25th February 2023, it brought together 26 participants from across India!
 The participants come from 12 different cities from across the country and our partner organizations include Pallium India, We Nurture Foundation, Spastics Society of Karnataka, KAT-KATHA, Aikyam, Shanti Ashram, Army Public School, Arivu Early Intervention Centre, Sahas Centre, Tamahar Trust, amongst many others.
-We look forward to the tremendous work that this group will do over the course of this year!
+They have done some excellent work across the country with special needs and vulnerable groups and are set to be certified in March 2024!
 Read More!

 This project for 2023-24 has been partially supported by boAt.